-We are not botanists but we have long believed and will continue to argue, as do Keighery and McCabe (2015), that on the basis of early ethnohistorical descriptions both species are native to Western Australia.
+Early ethnohistorical accounts refer to both the broad-leaved and narrow-leaved Typha species found in southwestern Australia.
 Moore’s description in 1834 refers to ‘a broad sort of flag’ the roots of which were eaten by Noongar people.
 Backhouse in 1837 refers to Typha in the swamps around Perth as being broad-leaved (T. latifolia).
-Lieutenant George Grey (1841: 292) notes that Aborigines ate the roots of two species of Typha.
+Lieutenant George Grey (1841: 292) notes that Aborigines ate the roots of two species of Typha.2

 Drummond (1836) shows a degree of ambivalence to Brown’s species classification of Typha when he remarks that:

 ‘…it is described with a mark of doubt in Brown New Holland Plants as Typha angustifolia of Linnaeus, but it is a very different species; the roots in particular are different: they are thick and succulent and contain a large portion of starch and mucilage.’
 (Drummond 1836)

 We wonder why Drummond, the colonial botanist, if he believed it was a different species, did not follow this up.
 He does not mention distinguishing Linnaean factors but comments on the thick and succulent rhizomes.
 Could these have been the result of indigenous firing and continuous cultivation over many thousands of years?

 How relevant is a European-derived plant classificatory system to traditional hunter-gather-cultivator society?